jayendraakhil/Connector/readme.md

 - This supports MySQL and PostgreSQL.
 <h1>2.REQUIREMENTS<h1>

-- <h6>Python 3.11.2 all requirements.txt dependencies installed, including build and twine.
-To install run:</h6>
+- <h3Python 3.11.2 all requirements.txt dependencies installed, including build and twine.
+To install run:

 - python -m pip install -U pip

-- pip install -r requirements.txt</h5>
+ - pip install -r requirements.txt</h3>
 <h1>3.Code Block <h1>
  These are the versions of the handled